COMP3180-23s2/comp3180-final-project-ZeppelinGames/README.md

 - Setup preexisting mesh cutting solution.
 - Optimised and improved readability of solution.
 - Setup performance tracking
+- Changing to focus on voxel meshes (only comprised of cubes)
+- Developing editor tools

 ## Week 4 - Reading and prototyping